Inui-senpai/DDLCModTemplate2.0/README.md

 - Developers seeking cross-platform compatibility (Windows x64, macOS, Linux, Android).

 > [!NOTE]
-> **The DDLC Mod Template is not affiliated in any way with Team Salvato nor is it designed for the sequel "Doki Doki Literature Club Plus".**
+> **The DDLC Mod Template is not affiliated in any way with Team Salvato nor is it designed for the sequel "Doki Doki Literature Club Plus".
+Do not use the template nor its code for unofficial DDLC patches, fixes, etc.**

 > [!NOTE]
-> For legacy Ren'Py support (Ren'Py 6.99-7.8.X), see the [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch of the mod template.
+> For legacy Ren'Py support (Ren'Py 6.99-7.8.7), see the [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch of the mod template.

 ---